koompi/koompi.org/content/basic/root/root.en.md

 ---

 ### Root Access through Terminal(Konsole)
-If you attemp attempt to log you in as **"super user."** You can actually use this command to log in as any user on the machine.
+If you attemp to log you in as **"super user."** You can actually use this command to log in as any user on the machine.
 ```
 su -
 ```
 {{< notice note >}}
 It will be required your password for root.
-Please make sure enter your password correctly because while you was typing in it was hidden.
+Please make sure to enter your password correctly because while you were typing in it was hidden.
 {{< /notice >}}

 When you are logged in as **root**, the command prompt should end these symbols: